banksjim/mermaid-learning/Class-Diagram-Example.md

     BankAcccount : +withdrawal(amount)
 ```

-2. Associate members of a class using {} brackets, where members are grouped within curly brackets.
+Or, Associate members of a class using {} brackets, where members are grouped within curly brackets.
 Suitable for defining multiple members at once.
 For example:

 ```mermaid
   classDiagram